libmir/blog/_posts/2016-08-19-intro-to-random-sampling.md

 ---------------------

 All example snippets are available [online][samplers] and can be run directly with `dub` - the D package manager.
-In the next post the Tinflex algorithm, which automatically splits a differentiable random density function in intervals and constructs hat and squeeze function for each interval, will be explained.
+In the [next post][tinflex-post] the Tinflex algorithm will be explained, The Tinflex algorithm automatically splits a differentiable random density function in intervals and constructs hat and squeeze function for each interval.

 [mir]: https://github.com/libmir/mir
 [samplers]: https://github.com/wilzbach/flex-paper/tree/master/samplers)